 Step 3: Driving school or private instructor?

-You have two choices when it comes to learning how to drive.
-You can either go the driving school route, or the private instructor route.
+Because slots for BTT are usually booked out far out in advance, you’ll also have the time to consider between a driving school or private instructor.
 Both have their pros and cons, so here’s a small list depicting their differences.

 Think about what you’re looking to get out of your learning experience, and choose accordingly!